antoine-hochart/photo_album_faces/README.md

 The clustering algorithm produces 14 clusters, 4 of which have only one face in it (identified as "Snowgies").
-Among these 4 faces, 3 should belong to an other cluster, but apart from that, there is only 1 error, which even a human would probably make (hint: "happy Kristoff" came to bother her sister "focused Sitron" again).
+Among these 4 faces, 3 should belong to an other cluster, but apart from that, there is only 1 error, which even a human would probably make (hint: the error is in "focused Sitron").

-It is quite amazing to see that even with very different illumination conditions or poses, and with very few examples, the clustering is accurate.
+It is quite amazing to see that even with very different illumination conditions or poses, and with a very low embedding dimension (32), the clustering is accurate.

 <p align="center">
     <img src="imgs/family_14.png">